emerichunter/emerichunter.github.io/_posts/2017-12-11-pgbench-tools-p2.md

 An `index.html` file is created at the root of the folder.
 It contains the aformentionned graphs (tps against client number and scaling factor).
 Tables containing detailled results for different sets are produced to simplify reading.
-For each test of each set, another report also named `index.html` is generated with graphs of tps, latency, iostat, meminfo and vmstat in a sub-folder `result/numberofset` which can give very extended information regarding the behaviour of server during the test.
+For each test of each set, another report also named `index.html` is generated with graphs of tps, latency, iostat, meminfo and vmstat in a sub-folder `result/numberofset` which can give very extended informations regarding the behaviour of server during the test.

 ### Example